benlansdell/ethome/README.md

 dataset = create_dataset(metadata)
 ```
 `dataset` is an extended pandas DataFrame, so can be treated exactly as you would any other dataframe.
-But it adds for instance metadata about the pose:
+But it adds a bunch of metadata about the pose, for instance:
 ```
 dataset.pose.body_parts
 ```

-And also it adds the ability to easily create features on this dataset.
+It also adds the ability to easily create features for machine learning.
 Can use pre-built featuresets, or make your own.
 Here are two that work with a mouse resident-intruder setup:
 ```python
 dataset.features.add('cnn1d_prob')
 dataset.features.add('mars')